 - During the 1% AEP overland flood, the Reference Design would not increase flood levels on neighbouring properties.
-There would be a slight increase in flood depths in the Cowper Street (up to 15cm) and King Street (up to 20cm) road reserves. - During the PMF event the areas of impact are increased with changes to flood depth (up to 10cm) external to the property, within the residential land east of the site.
+There would be a slight increase in flood depths in the Cowper Street (up to 15cm) and King Street (up to 20cm) road reserves.
+It should be noted that King Street is a State Road managed by Transport for NSW and potential impacts with King Street should be raised as early as possible to allow for timely collaboration with Transport for NSW. - During the PMF event the areas of impact are increased with changes to flood depth (up to 10cm) external to the property, within the residential land east of the site.
 Flood depth would increase by 22 cm in the King Street road reserve and 30 cm in the Cowper Street road reserve.
-However, Water Technology consider it is likely that that these areas of increased depths can be reduced with further drainage design, landscaping and flood mitigation, if required. - Development on the site would have negligible impact on flood levels in Lake Illawarra.
+However, Water Technology consider it is likely that that these areas of increased depths can be reduced with further drainage design, landscaping and flood mitigation, if required. - Development on the site would not increase flood levels in Lake Illawarra and would likely decrease them. .